DiltheyLab/MPore/README.md

 ## External tools
-These tools should be already downloaded to the system or should be downloaded before usage of MPore
+These tools should be already downloaded to the system or should be downloaded before usage of MPore.
+Download instructions can be revised using the listed names containting links to the main github pages:
 - [Dorado](https://github.com/nanoporetech/dorado/blob/release-v0.9/README.md)
 - [PROKKA](https://github.com/tseemann/prokka)
 - [BLASTP](https://github.com/blast-io/blast)